KelpieAI/CRMFS/README.md

 ## 🎯 Goals

-**Mission:** Modernize and streamline the administrative operations of Central Region Muslim Funeral Service, enabling the committee to focus on serving the community rather than managing paperwork.
+**Mission:** Modernise and streamline the administrative operations of Central Region Muslim Funeral Service, enabling the committee to focus on serving the community rather than managing paperwork.

 **Vision:** A fully integrated, automated system that handles member lifecycle management, financial tracking, and community engagement—setting the standard for mosque administrative systems in Scotland.